simao-ferreira/dotfiles/DOCS/README.md

 Chromium does block this by default, and also has a specific add-on for this.

 ## Programming
 Intellij is available through pamac.
-It is also possible to install more recent implementations of java, openjdk11 is the more common.
+It is also possible to install more recent implementations of java, openjdk11 is the one more widely used.
 Is also available through the same way.

 ## Gaming
 Steam is available through `pamac`.